Salado: The Drinking Water Crisis in Uruguay | Translation

 [Karina Rando]: Faced with this situation, the following recommendations will be made to the population, which we have divided into three stratified groups according to risk…

-[Bruno]: Although the salinity of water had increased in the water, the government recommended that a first group, consisting of the general population, continue consuming tap water.
+[Bruno]: Although the salinity of water had increased, the government recommended that a first group, consisting of the general population, continue consuming tap water.

 [Nausícaa]: A second group, which includes people with high blood pressure, must reduce their consumption of salty foods and not drink more than one liter of OSE water per day.